RebelTechnology/OwlProgram/README.md

 Note: use OWL parameters in Gen with parameter names: `A`, `B`, `C`, `D`, `Exp`, and `Push`.

+## Building Maximilian patches
+Requires your Maximilian code to be in a `.cpp` file.

+To compile and run a Maximilian patch called `Foo`:
+* copy `Foo.cpp` into `PatchSource`
+* `make Maximilian=Foo run`

+Note: use OWL parameters in Maximilian by adding maxiParam objects to your patch.

 # References
 [1] https://launchpad.net/gcc-arm-embedded
 [2] https://github.com/pingdynasty/FirmwareSender